Maryblessing/contributor-covenant-builder/content/version/3/0/code_of_conduct.md

 Sometimes an issue is so serious or emotional that you may not feel safe raising it directly with a fellow contributor, or you may raise the issue without resolution.
 These types of issues are what a formal reporting process is best at handling.
 Please keep in mind when considering how to address an issue that a formal process may be slow, and receiving a formal warning can add more emotion to a situation.
 However, dealing with an issue through official reporting channels can be a more impactful learning opportunity for the community.

 ## Addressing and Repairing Harm
-[The remedies and repair outlined below are suggestions based on best practices in code of conduct enforcement.
+[NOTE: The remedies and repair outlined below are suggestions based on best practices in code of conduct enforcement.
 If your community has its own established enforcement process, be sure to edit this section to describe your own policies.]

 If an investigation by the Community Moderators finds that this Code of Conduct has been violated, the following enforcement ladder may be used to determine how best to repair harm, based on the incident's impact on the individuals involved and the community as a whole.
 Depending on the severity of a violation, lower rungs on the ladder may be skipped.